Skip to content

 Our Organization

 The Mt.
 Ashland Association is a 501(c)3 nonprofit corporation.
 Although association is in our name, we are not a membership organization nor a cooperative, but rather an organization created to operate Mt.
-Ashland as a community asset
+Ashland to ensure its perpetual operation for the community.

 Mt.
 Ashland is managed by a team of professional ski area operators.
 Our Board of Directors delegates all management and ski area operations to our staff.
 As a ski area operated by a nonprofit organization, our operational decisions work through this framework: